MBNT on-chain wire format

 doc_hash = sha256(canonical_doc_bytes)[:20]

-The canonical-doc shape itself depends on the receipt category and mode.
+The canonical-doc shape itself depends on the proof category and mode.
 For each shape, the spec is:

 - File proof (categories:

-output,evidence_bundle) with multi-proof v2 (byte_exact/content_canonical/chunk_merkle): see SPEC_v2 in the source repo, plus the generic-v2 schema embedded innotary/schema.py. - Manifest mode (Phase 8b) —
+output,evidence_bundle) with multi-proof v2 (byte_exact/content_canonical/chunk_merkle): the canonical doc follows the generic-v2 schema. - Manifest mode (Phase 8b) —

 /spec(SPEC_v2_sealed.md). - Selective row-reveal (